Harshit-Raj-14/Harshit-Raj-14/README.md

 <h4>🗣 Talking about Personal Stuffs:</h4>

 - 🛠 &nbsp; I'm currently learning Data Structure and Algorithms and doing Competitive Programming.
-- 🏗 Building
+- 🏗 &nbsp; Building Websites.
-- 🚀 &nbsp; I’m currently exploring React.js and Node.js.
+- 🚀 &nbsp; I’m currently learning React.js and Node.js.
 - 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/Harshit-Raj-14).
 - 👾 &nbsp; I have built both 3-D and 2-D games in Unity.
 - ✍🏻 &nbsp; I like writing tech blogs and you can read them on my medium blog - https://medium.com/@Harshit_Raj_14
-- 👨‍💻 &nbsp; I also like to spend my free time doing open source contribution and challenge and develop my skills.
+- 👨‍💻 &nbsp; I also like to spend my free time doing open source contribution and challenge myself and develop my skills.
 - 📫 &nbsp; How to reach me: harshit.raj2021@vitbhopal.ac.in